utdata/icj-class/bootstrap/bootstrap-class-02.md

 Let's talk about that **container**.
 In Bootstrap, a container div applies some margins and puts the content in the center of the browser.
 It's an important building block with responsive design because those margins expand/contract depending on your device width.

-We will be putting more stuff inside that container div below the header, but that comes later.

 The rest of that:

-- We created a div with an id of `header` because will always be a unique item on the page.
+- We created a div with an id of `header` because  it will be a unique item on the page.
 Giving it an id let's us target CSS styles to that part of the page if needed.
 - The `h1` and `p` tags are standard.
 For now.
 We're about to gussy 'em up.

-We will be giving a tour of Bootstrap content and utilites class as we go along.
+We will be doing a tour of Bootstrap content and utilites class as we go along.

 ### Typography classes

-Let's take a gander at Bootstraps [Typography](https://getbootstrap.com/docs/5.1/content/typography/) documentation.
+Let's gander at Bootstrap's [Typography](https://getbootstrap.com/docs/5.1/content/typography/) documentation.
 These are a set of classes that can be applied to elements that give them a certain look.
 Because Bootstrap is customizable, it is possible to set these classes and then update them later with Sass.
 We're going to stick with default styles for now.

 1. Look through the [Display headings](https://getbootstrap.com/docs/5.1/content/typography/#display-headings) section to see how to apply the `display-4` class and add that to your `h1` within your header.
 2. Look at the [Lead](https://getbootstrap.com/docs/5.1/content/typography/#lead) section and then add that class to your `p` tag within the header.